 18. Plaza Las Americas

 If you’re looking to do some shopping during your time in Puerto Rico, then Plaza Las Americas is a great option.
 It’s the largest shopping mall in the Caribbean and the second largest in Latin America, and it was the first indoor shopping mall built in Puerto Rico when it was constructed in 1967.
 Today it is 1,900,000 square feet in size and is home to many of the same stores that you’d find in your hometown, including Macy’s, Old Navy, Forever, 21, Marshalls, and more.

 19. The Mall of San Juan

 The Mall of San Juan is another popular shopping mall in San Juan.
-It’s smaller and newer than Plaza Las Americas at 650,000 square feet; it was built in 2015.
-It’s a bit more high-end than Plaza Las Americas, but it has struggled a bit since Hurricane Maria hit in 2017 and since the COVID-19 pandemic.
-Still, if you want to do some shopping but think that Plaza Las Americas will be too large and overwhelming, it’s a great place to check out.
+It’s smaller and newer than Plaza Las Americas at 650,000 square feet, built in 2015.
+It’s a bit more high-end than Plaza Las Americas, but it has struggled since Hurricane Maria hit in 2017 and the COVID-19 pandemic.
+Still, if you want to shop but think that Plaza Las Americas will be too large and overwhelming, it’s a great place to check out.

 20. Ashford Avenue

 If you’d rather do your shopping outdoors, you should head over to Ashford Avenue in the Condado neighborhood.
 Ashford Avenue is known as the Fifth Avenue of San Juan, and you’ll find many upscale shops to explore, including offerings from Gucci, Cartier, Salvatore Ferragamo, and more.
 At night, this area is rich with nightlife; there are many bars, clubs, and restaurants to try, and the Casino del Mar is just some steps away if you’d like to try your gambling luck.